Holly Mak (she/her)

 Information For Getting Started

-These include what to expect from a course of counselling, and how informed consent works.
+These include what to expect from a course of counselling, how informed consent works, and other relevant information. -

 Individual Counselling Session: